mjseabright/szpakowski_gcode/README.md

 An example of Szpakowski's work.
 B9 1926.

 ![Wacław Szpakowski B9 3D printed](images/b9.jpg)
-The 3D printed version of B9.
+3D printed version of B9.

 The code in this repository takes in a list of points and generates gcode which can be printed on a 3D printer.